weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 The `text2vec-cohere` module allows you to use the [Cohere embeddings](https://docs.cohere.ai/docs/embeddings) directly in the Weaviate vector search engine as a vectorization module. ​When you create a Weaviate class that is set to use this module, it will automatically vectorize your data using Cohere's models.

-* Note: this module uses a third-party API.
+* Note: this module uses a third-party API and may incur costs.
 * Note: make sure to check the Cohere [pricing page](https://cohere.ai/pricing) before vectorizing large amounts of data.
 * Note: Weaviate automatically parallelizes requests to the Cohere-API when using the batch endpoint, see the previous note.